(This post may contain affiliate links. Please read our disclosure policy for more information.)

 There is a little bit of everything.
-The challenges will have your family:
+The challenges will get your family to…

-exploring and discovering your (or a new) city, with challenges to find murals and other cool things all around the city and submitting a team photo in front of the mural.
+explore and discover your (or a new) city, with challenges to find murals and other cool things all around the city and submitting a team photo in front of the mural.
 We found some really cool neighborhoods we’d never been to in Denver.

-getting a little exercise in by making videos of team planks, push-ups, and wall-sits
+get a little exercise in while making videos of team planks, push-ups, and wall-sits

-and maybe even out of your comfort zone by getting you in front of the camera filming a video, playing instruments in public, sporting a mohawk, or trying new cuisines.
+and maybe even get you out of your comfort zone by putting you in front of the camera to film a video, play instruments in public, sport a mohawk, or try new cuisines.
 (One we chose this year was to order a PSL under the name Bueller at Starbucks.
-My youngest responded to the barista with “You know, life moves pretty fast.
+My youngest responded to the barista with, “You know, life moves pretty fast.
 If you don’t stop and look around once in a while, you could miss it.” when the order was ready.
 She was a little nervous, but she nailed it!)

 meeting other families competing in the race, and working together in the two-team challenges